The VR market : use cases and prospects

 Indeed, the VR market is booming and the economic outlook is immense.
-The Goldman Sachs Group again, plans by 2020 the adoption of engineering VR solutions in the workplace among a million users.
+Again, The Goldman Sachs Group, plans by 2020 the adoption of VR engineering solutions in the workplace among a million users.
 This figure will be multiplied by 3 in 5 years to reach about 3.5 million users by 2025.

-The estimates portend happy days for the software and equipment editors of VRs and ARs.
+The estimates augured happy days for the software and equipment editors of VRs and ARs.
 Indeed, the global industry could represent more than 80 billion dollars by 2025, reckons Goldman Sachs.

 In terms of program, revenue from consumer-generated VR and AR softwares is estimated at 60%.
 The remaining 40% would be attributable to businesses and the public sector.

 In terms of content, video games would be the first consumer market to develop its offer significantly, followed by real estate, retail and health.

 As for equipment, 4 devices used to experience virtual reality and augmented reality would stand out: virtual reality headsets, host systems, tracking systems and controllers.